-Energy consumption in NYC has been rising for years due to population growth, new developments, ever growing use of electronic devices and other equipment.
-This increased consumption put pressure on energy supplies, especially at peak times.
-At the same time, the costs of energy are on the rise.
-The city's approach to this problem is multifold - to reduce consumption by making the city more energy efficient, to address supply challenges by repowering existing plants for cleaner energy generation, expanding supplies of imported electricity and natural gas and promoting the development of distributed generation of renewables.
+Energy consumption in NYC has been rising for years due to population growth, new technological developments and a growing use of electronic devices.
+Energy costs are on the rise and NYC's approach to this problem is multifold: reduce consumption by becoming more energy efficient, address supply challenges by repowering existing plants for cleaner energy generation and expand supply of imported electricity and natural gas.

 Buildings dominate NYC's skyline and are responsible for 74% of the city's carbon emissions.
 Therefore, reducing the carbon footprint of NYC buildings continues to be the focal point of implementing energy efficient initiatives.
 PlaNYC - A list of 127 initiatives for NYC to achieve sustainability, estimates that by 2030 all citywide energy efficiency initiatives will decrease greenhouse gas emissions by 7.5% of the 2005 baseline.

 In December 2009, Mayor Bloomberg signed the "Greener, Greater Buildings Plan", which is a series of laws targeting energy conservation in NYC buildings.
 This plan will focus on the city's largest buildings, which comprise approximately 50% of the total area built within NYC.
 By 2030, the plan is expected to result in a 5% GHG emission reduction, a net savings of $7 Billion and the creation of some 17,800 jobs.